-You’ve poured your heart and soul into writing your business case for partnership.
-Your challenge is now to condense your ‘war and peace’ business case (and we have seen firms which literally require their partnership candidates to submit business cases which are over 50 pages long) into a 10 minute persuasive, engaging and impactful presentation for their partnership panel interview.
-In this article, we share the tips which have helped our clients make a persuasive and impactful pitch when it comes to their business case for partnership.
+You’ve poured your heart and soul into writing your Business Case for partnership.
+Your challenge is now to condense your ‘war and peace’ Business Case (and we have seen firms which literally require their partnership candidates to submit business cases which are over 50 pages long) into a 10-minute persuasive, engaging and impactful presentation for their partnership panel interview.
+In this article, we share the tips that have helped our clients make a persuasive and impactful pitch for their Business Case for partnership.

 What is the partnership panel interview?

-In some firms, typically the mid-tier law firms and small accountancy and law firms you may only need to submit a written business case.
-Or sometimes not even that!
+In some firms, typically mid-tier law firms and small accountancy and law firms, you may only need to submit a written Business Case.
+Or sometimes, not even that!
 However, most partnership admissions processes include a partnership panel interview.
-This is where you will pitch your business case, and typically be assessed on your personal case at the same time.
+This is where you will pitch your Business Case, and typically be assessed on your Personal Case simultaneously.
 I.e. Are you someone that the partners want in the partnership?
-From our experiences with clients you tend to only get 10 minutes in your partnership panel interview to pitch it.
-After you have done your presentation of your partnership business case the rest of your partnership panel interview will normally be questions on and around your business case AND sometimes your personal case.
-Some firms do split up the partnership panel interviews between the personal and business case.
+From our experiences with clients, you only get 10 minutes in your partnership panel interview to pitch it.
+After you have presented your partnership Business Case, the rest of your partnership panel interview will normally be questions on and around your Business Case AND sometimes your Personal Case.
+Some firms split the partnership panel interviews between the Personal and Business Case.
 However, you should always expect that the questions you receive at your partnership panel interview will be assessing both.

-When faced with a powerpoint slide, it can be tempting to cram in all the detail you think may help.
-This is a massive trap, and one which will trip you up.
-You need to make sure that before you start your presentation you can reduce your business case for partnership into ideally 4-5 visuals and a small amount of text.
-These are the essential elements of what we call a one-page talk sheet.
-(See here for more about a one-page talk sheet) The beauty of a one-page talk sheet is it forces you to get incredibly clear about the important messages you want to communicate at your partnership panel interview.
-Once you are clear about these important messages you will find it easy to put together the presentation of your partnership business case.
+When faced with a PowerPoint slide, cramming in all the detail you think may help can be tempting.
+This is a massive trap and one which will trip you up.
+Before you start your presentation, you must ensure that you can reduce your Business Case for partnership into, ideally, 4-5 visuals and a small amount of text.
+These are the essential elements of what we call a one-page Talk Sheet.

 2. This isn’t the time to go through your CV